commonhaus/foundation/COMMUNICATION.md

 - [**GitHub Sponsors**](https://github.com/sponsors/commonhaus): Your sponsorship on GitHub directly supports our initiatives, making a tangible impact on our work.
 - [**OpenCollective**](https://opencollective.com/commonhaus-foundation): We use OpenCollective to provide transparency in how funds are utilized.
 It provides another way to support the foundation and its objectives.

 Every contribution, regardless of size, is deeply appreciated.
-To express our gratitude, sponsors are granted access to our exclusive Discord server—a community space for engaging with fellow supporters and our team.

 ## Become a Member